rangle/angular-training-slides/slides/src/content/unit-testing.md

 <!-- .slide: id="unit-testing-change-detection" -->
 ## Change Detection

-- We must tell Angular when to run change detection during our tests.
+- We must tell Angular when to run change detection during our tests
-- The `ComponentFixture.detectChanges` method makes this possible.
+- The `ComponentFixture.detectChanges` method makes this possible
-- Our test should now pass.
+- Our test should now pass

 _src/app/app.component.spec.ts_